 - Sturdy Build Quality.
 Most Beyerdynamic headphones are built to last.
 We have yet to test some of their more portable options like their in-ear and on-ear models but all their over-ears have sturdy metal frames, few moving parts and feel durable enough to withstand multiple drops with a little to no damage.
 They also have spare parts for most of their models on the website so even if they do break eventually, you can replace or fix them fairly easily compared to other brands.

 - Great Sound Quality.
-The few headphones that we've tested from Beyerdynamic so far are all within our top recommendations for critical listening.
 Most of Beyerdynamic's line up is geared towards critical listeners, professionals, and DJs, which makes good audio reproduction one of their best qualities.

 - Lack of Diversity.
 Beyerdynamic also makes on-ears, in-ears, and wired headsets but compared to other audio-centric brands like Sennheiser or Audio-Technica, they do not have as much headphone variety, especially for more casual use cases like commuting and sports.